iand/salience/README.md

 * Do feel free to add yourself to the [`CREDITS`](CREDITS) file and the corresponding list in the the [`README.md`](README.md).
 Alphabetical order applies.
 * Don't touch the [`AUTHORS`](AUTHORS) file.
-If your contributions are significant enough, be assured we will eventually add you in there.
+If your contributions are significant enough, be assured I will eventually add you in there.
-* Do note that in order for us to merge any non-trivial changes (as a rule of thumb, additions larger than about 15 lines of code), we need an explicit Public Domain Dedication on record from you.
+* Do note that in order for any non-trivial changes to be merged (as a rule of thumb, additions larger than about 15 lines of code), I need an explicit Public Domain Dedication on record from you.
 Please include a copy of the statement found in the [`WAIVER`](WAIVER) file with your pull request